TITLE 62: MINING

 "Propagation" means the detonation of explosive charges by an impulse received from adjacent or nearby explosive charges.

-"Railway" means any public steam, electric or other railroad or rail system which carries passengers for hire, but shall not include auxiliary tracks, spurs and sidings installed and primarily used in serving any mine, quarry or plant.
+"Railway" means any public steam, electric or other railroad or rail system that carries passengers for hire, but shall not include auxiliary tracks, spurs and sidings installed and primarily used in serving any mine, quarry or plant.

 "Softwood" means Douglas fir or other wood of equal bullet resistance and free from loose knots, wind shakes or similar defects.